AnyFetch/developers.anyfetch.com/guides/concepts/projection.md

 layout: doc
 ---

-Documents in anyFetch revolve around the notion of projection, that is to display only data relevant to the context.
+Documents in anyFetch revolve around the notion of **projection**, that is to display only data relevant to the context.

 The best way to understand projection is by example.
 Let's say you have a big PDF file, hydrated with the following metadata: